nicolasdfoti/handcrafted-haven/handcrafted-haven/README.md

 Added components page (with product card and contact card), and created components.module.css Corrected mistakes to deploy
 Add 4 category cards with different colors, a brief description for each one, and representative icons.
+Added fetchFromDB function in components, to fetch from DB